 - Involves taking a drink or swallowing a capsule, which contains radioactive iodine.

 - Damages the cells that produce the thyroid hormones in the thyroid gland.

 - Involves a procedure in which all or part of the thyroid gland is removed.

-- Often the last resort and is considered if all other therapies and medication have not worked.
+- Often the last resort is considered if all other therapies and medication have not worked.
 People often consider surgery if they are at a higher risk of experiencing side effects from other treatments.

 - Surgery is a good option if the patient has a goiter that causes problems in the neck.

-What causes high TSH levels in newborns?
+What are 7 causes of high TSH levels in newborns?

 Congenital hypothyroidism is the most common cause of high levels of thyroid-stimulating hormone (TSH) in newborns.